 (1996 – present)

-Early in 1992 a group sat down once again, this time with Pastor Leo Glad at the helm, to discuss the future of our congregation.
-How to serve better the future generations, to provide room for growth, and still take care of the aging Finnish population.
+Early in 1992, a group sat down once again, this time with Pastor Leo Glad at the helm, to discuss the future of our congregation.
+How to serve better future generations, provide room for growth, and still take care of the aging Finnish population.
 The result of those ideas was a new church, a new name, and new ideas for reaching out to the community.

 The new church also did not come without its problems.
 We were sometimes reminded that we were not the masters in this great project, and this rang especially true when the City of Thunder Bay closed the doors of the church.
 Before we could get an occupancy permit, we had to complete certain things – and so the pressure was on to get these done, so we could open the doors for Christmas.
 Despite all the problems and frustrations, the congregation persevered and we have now completed all of the construction projects and are occupying a beautiful facility.
 And now, with the new building comes a new spirit; new life, new challenges, and new hope.

-Presently, the Finnish side of the congregation is ably taken care of by Pastor Jari Lahtinen, who has now accepted the call to remain in Canada as Hilldale’s senior pastor.
+Presently, the Finnish side of the congregation has been ably taken care of by Pastor Jari Lahtinen but has retired as of July 31, 2022.